 Before we get to the recipe, here are some of Eva's favorite rainforest photos that she wanted to share:

 Here's the recipe for gallo pinto.
 If you try this recipe I hope you'll come back and leave a star rating and a comment to let Eva and me know what you think.Print

 Gallo Pinto: Costa Rican Rice and Beans Breakfast

 Traditional breakfast of Costa Rica.
-A delicious hearty meal that would satisfy for lunch or dinner.
+A delicious hearty meal that will satisfy for breakfast, lunch or dinner.

 - Prep Time: 30 mins